apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 ```

 <br>
-5. Set the poll rate for the sensor:
+5. Set the poll rate for the sensor to two seconds.
+The `sensor_set_poll_rate()` function sets the poll rate for a named sensor.

 ```hl_lines="2 3 8 14 15"